chaos-mesh/website/docs/chaosd-overview.md

 ### Operating environment

-Your glibc version must be v2.17 or later.
+Your glibc version must be v2.17 or later versions.

 ### Download and deploy